 Instant #1 New York Times bestseller, The Great Alone by Kristin Hannah, was a book that moved me deeply.
-This is a summary and review of The Great Alone with discussion questions and other inspiration from this popular, mesmerizing and gut-wrenching story.
+This is a plot summary and review of The Great Alone with inspiration from this popular, mesmerizing, and gut-wrenching story.

-And when I started this blog, I knew I would eventually devote a post to this book, one of Kristin Hannah’s best books (along with The Nightingale and Firefly Lane!).
+When I started this blog, I knew I would eventually devote a post to this book, one of Kristin Hannah’s best books (along with The Nightingale and Firefly Lane!).
 Get inspired by Kristin Hannah’s Alaska book below with a brief summary, review, and playlist.

-Below is my summary / review of The Great Alone.
+Below is a basic plot summary and review of The Great Alone.

 “It was otherworldly somehow, magical in its vast expanse.
 An incomparable landscape.”Kristin Hannah, “The Great Alone”